Researcher and Photographer.

-Research focus on one side on spontaneous culture of living on the other side on travel and heritage as tools to promote intercultural dialogue.
+Research focus on one side on the places' cultural identity studied through the local culture of living on the other side on heritage and tourism as tools to promote a sustainable development.

 Focusing on the evolution of the architectural and urban elements that characterize popular self-built urbanization in Pemba, an intermediate city of Mozambique, this research is aimed at understanding the main evolution lines that define the relationship between the house, the city and the main settlement trends, analysing how the traditional self-built architecture is evolving and creating new forms of living in the city.

 It is evident that the architectural and urban categories, as conceived in the western tradition, such as formal/informal or planned/unplanned are not applicable in developing contexts.
 Therefore, this research gives its contribution to their better understanding and redefinition, to create a more conscious background on living systems for interventions.